aspose-cells/Aspose.Cells-Doc-md/english/java/UI-Components/aspose-cells-gridjs/how-to-build-collaborative-excel-editor/_index.md

 xs.setCollaborativeSetting('/GridJs2/msg','/ws_gridjs','/app_gridjs/opr','/user_gridjs/queue','/topic_gridjs/opr');
 ```

-the detail doc for setCollaborativeSetting can be find [here](https://docs.aspose.com/cells/java/aspose-cells-gridjs/how-to-use-gridjs-client-api/)
+The detailed documentation for `setCollaborativeSetting` can be found [here](https://docs.aspose.com/cells/java/aspose-cells-gridjs/how-to-use-gridjs-client-api/).

-> ⚠️ Note: By default, the demo configuration works out-of-the-box.
+> ⚠️ **Note:** By default, the demo configuration works out‑of‑the‑box.
 Extra configuration is only required if your app customizes WebSocket endpoints.

 Also remember: collaborative mode does **not** support lazy loading.
 Do not enable `Config.setLazyLoading(true)`.